prisma-labs/graphql-framework-experiment/README.md

 2. Conventions save you from configuring `pumpkins` to find your schema module.

 3. You don't need a main entrypoint module.
-Grow into that as you wish.
+Grow into that (see later sections) as you wish.

 ## Adding Prisma Framework